 - ICT access controls

-Each entity must mitigate common and emerging cyber threats by:
+Each entity must mitigate common cyber threats by:

 - implementing the following mitigation strategies from the Strategies to Mitigate Cyber Security Incidents: